 Aggression = People backing away = Get to keep resources

 What helped my Shiba most in breaking this resource guarding cycle is to help him re-associate people coming near him to be something positive rather than something he should guard against.
-In essence you want to retrain your dog so that he associates …
+In essence I want to retrain my dog so that he associates …

 People coming near = More resources

-In this way, your dog will seek out people rather than try to get them to back away with aggression.
+In this way, my dog will seek out people rather than try to get them to back away with aggression.

 Here are some food aggression and resource guarding techniques that helped with my Shiba Inu.

-Therefore, it is also important to take away all high priority items (such as bones and rawhide) and not give your dog anything to guard.
-Only give him very low priority items.
-Cut food up into small pieces and give those to him one at a time so he has nothing to guard.
+Therefore, it is also important to take away all high priority items (such as bones and rawhide) and not give my dog anything to guard.
+I only give him very low priority items.
+I cut food up into small pieces and give those to him one at a time so he has nothing to guard.

-Make sure that you always remain safe during the training process.
-Use leashes, baby-gates, or muzzles as necessary.
+Make sure that everyone remains safe at all times.
+I use leashes, baby-gates, or a basket muzzle as necessary.
 My Shiba still wears a drag lead (with a flat collar) around the house so that I can more easily control him when I need to.

-To stop resource guarding issues, it is also good practice to follow the NILIF (Nothing in Life is Free) program.
-This just means that your dog has to do something for you, before he gets anything in return including food, toys, going into the backyard, or coming into the house.
+To discourage resource guarding behavior, I also follow the NILIF (Nothing in Life is Free) program.
+This just means that our dog has to do something for us, before he gets anything in return including food, toys, going into the backyard, or coming into the house.

-In this way, your dog learns that you are the source of all his resources, and he has to work for you to get what he wants.
+In this way, our dog learns that we are the source of all his resources, and he has to work for us to get what he wants.